Pinus contorta: Foliage

 The egg-shaped growth buds are reddish-brown and between 20 and 30 mm long.
 They are short pointed, slightly rotated, and very resinous.
 Spring growth starts in beginning of April and the annual growth is completed by early July.
 The dark and mostly shiny needles are pointed and 4 to 8 cm long and 0.9 to 2 mm wide.
 The needle edge is weakly to strongly serrated.
 The needles are in pairs on short shoots and rotated about the shoots' longitudinal axes.
 In Alberta above 2000 m, 1 to 5 needles occur per short shoot.
 A population with a high proportion of three-needled short shoots occurs in the Yukon.
 Needles live an average of four to six years, with a maximum of 13 years.
 The foliage of lodgepole pine is yellow-green as compared to shore pine, which is dark green.

 Cones

 The cones of lodgepole and shore pine begin to be produced when the trees are about ten years old.
 The cones are 3–7 cm long, with prickles on the scales.

 Many populations of the Rocky Mountain subspecies, P. contorta subsp. latifolia, have serotinous cones.
 This means that the cones are closed and must be exposed to high temperatures, such as from forest fires, in order to open and release their seeds.
 The variation in their serotiny has been correlated with wildfires and mountain pine beetle attacks.
 The cones of the coastal Pacific subspecies, P. contorta subsp. contorta, are typically non-serotinous, and those of the inland Pacific subspecies, P. contorta subsp. murrayana, are completely non-serotinous.
+Sometimes cones will become buried by the continued growth of a branch.
+If the seeds are collected, they have germinated as much as 150 years after confinement.